 UM Alpha Phi Omega Volunteers at the Arb

 Help preserve our native ecosystems by joining us for monthly public stewardship events at the Arb (2nd Saturdays) and Gardens (3rd Saturdays) from 9 am–noon.
 Activities include the removal of non-native, invasive plants.
 Fall/winter work involves the use of loppers and hand saws as well as cutting, dragging, and piling brush.
 Spring/summer work primarily involves hand weeding.
 Since these events are open to the public we ask that group size be limited to 10 participants.
-Preregistration is required.
+Preregistration is required for all groups.

 Groups are welcome to coordinate a private workday at the Arb and Gardens during the week or weekend.
 Preferred times are 9 am–noon or 1–4 pm.
 For private workdays we can usually accommodate larger groups depending on the time of year and work at hand.
 Activities may include natural areas restoration, display garden maintenance, and other special projects.
 We prefer a minimum of 20 volunteers to schedule a private workday.
 Some exceptions can be made depending on the season and type of work.

 Ford Volunteer Corps in the Gaffield Childrens Garden